spelunky-fyi/overlunky/README.md

   - If you mess up your **keyboard shortcuts** or UI:
     + Delete `Spelunky 2/overlunky.ini`.
   - If **keyboard input** no longer works in game after using the tools:
     + Try switching to the `alternative disable input mode` in options, save options and restart the game.
+Don't use them both at the same time, unless that works for you.
     + Make sure you're using **borderless / windowed** mode with the `Disable game keys when typing (rawinput)` option enabled, it doesn't work in fullscreen.
     + Restart the game after changing graphics modes.
     + Try Alt+Tabbing to restore input.
     + Magically learn to play with a gamepad instead.
     + If nothing else works, disable the `Disable game keys when typing` options and suffer.
   - If your UI is all black or you want to change the color
-    - Change the color then.
+    + Change the color then.
 The [keyboard shortcuts](#features) are right there.
+  - If stuff just don't work and you're running **Windows 7** or a machine not designed to play games
+    + You're on your own here.
+We don't test on or make this for ancient software/hardware.
+  - If you have problems with **OBS**
+    + Game capture seems to interfere with the disable input features, so try fiddling with those if you have problems.
+    + Game capture in windowed/borderless is probably still your best bet.
+    + Apparently some people are getting lag, crashes or a completely black UI, but I can't fix problems I don't have.
+    + Check previous question.
+  - If you're running **Linux**
+    + The game and OL should run fine with the latest Wine if you install DXVK.
+    + You're on your own if you're using Steam/Proton.
   - If you don't see the **Scripts tab**
     + Did you even open it?
 The [keyboard shortcuts](#features) are right there.
   - If you **don't have scripts** in the Scripts tab